-Each of the experiments have been valuable.
-Some have turned into things which help support my life.
+Each of the experiments has been valuable.
+Some have turned into things that help support my life.
 Others have helped me realize what I didn’t want to do.

 We’ve already talked about our unreasonable mindset of success, but what is a good model for thinking about creation.
 Shouldn’t we have a goal?
 For me, my model is simple.
 It’s all about finding out what’s in the unknown: